wasge/OC/README.md

 ### wasge-oc.py
 It is the main program, basically the place where I'm doing all the tests.
 It has the config at the start of the file.

 It listens for dicovery broadcast UDP packages sent from the mixer.
-Then, when a mixer is detected (I'm guessing the code is wrong and may only detect my own mixer) it starts the TCP connection and starts the session.
+Then, when a mixer is detected it automatically starts the TCP connection and starts the session.
 ### packet_encode_decode.py
 Originally it had two functions, packet_encode and packet_decode.
 Since I discovered that the important things are the messages inside the packets, I renamed it to messageEncode and messageDecode.
 There are also some small functions to convert hexadecimal values to string or get the integer of a little endian value.
 ### values_management.py